OpsMx/standard-gitops-repo/SAMPLES/values-yamls/README.md

 **basic-rbac-values.yaml**: Same as basic-values.yaml with Role Based Access Control(RBAC) enabled

 All the above (easy, basic) flavors come with configuration for the built-in openLDAP authentication and authorization and are great choices for POV without having to create users and groups or integrating with your organizations SSO.
 The options below present progressively increasing configurations for production or near-production ISD for a full fledged POV with external DB and SSO integration.
-The files are designed to be modular with commented sections so that mix-and-match can be used to create your own values.yaml to suite your needs.

 **basic-rbac-saml.yaml**: Same as basic-values.yaml but enables Role Based Access Control (RBAC).
 This allows for applications and accounts to be seperated between groups/teams.**DNS is required.
 If you do not have access to a DNS server, we suggest using the easy-values.yaml**.